Interface

 Purpose

-An interface component gives a name and a shape to concepts that exist in the system but don't perform I/O, don't render UI, and don't compute derived data.
-A Product model, a CatalogueFilter helper, a RouteSwitchHandler callback shape — these are all interface components.
+An interface component gives a name and a shape to concepts that exist in the system but don't perform I/O directly, don't render UI, and don't compute derived data.
+A Product model, a CatalogueFilter contract, a RouteSwitchHandler callback shape — these are all interface components.
 They are the typed vocabulary the rest of the system uses.

 Because every other component's interface block declares parameter and return types using named constructs, interface components are what give those types their shape.
 A provider that returns list(Product) depends on Product being defined as an interface component somewhere in the module.